galaxy-genome-annotation/docker-tripal/README.md

 ```
 ENABLE_OP_CACHE: 0 # To disable the PHP opcache
 ENABLE_DRUPAL_CACHE: 0 # To disable Drupal built-in cache
+ENABLE_MEMCACHE: 0 # To disable caching using memcache (requires ENABLE_DRUPAL_CACHE=1)
 ```

+If ENABLE_DRUPAL_CACHE is enabled but ENABLE_MEMCACHE is not, Drupal will cache data into database.
+If both ENABLE_DRUPAL_CACHE and ENABLE_MEMCACHE are enabled, Drupal will cache data using memcache.

 ## Customizing the Image